HHS/TANF-app/docs/Technical-Documentation/jwt-key-rotation.md

 ## Context

-To maintain good security, we will periodically rotate our JWT keys.
+To maintain good security, we will periodically rotate the JWT keys used to control authentication and authorization to our application.
 This document outlines the process of how to do this.

 **Warning** Production sites will need to be taken down for maintenance when rotating keys, as the rotation will automatically invalidate all current sessions.